ukbendavies/secure-dev-workflow/pwsh/readme.md

 ## You made it

 If you made it this far, well done, you now have a much more functional experience within PowerShell.

+## FAQ

+So the obvious question...
+Why don't I put all of this in a script and automate the whole set-up.
+Well I'm glad you asked and I might just do that, however for now the shell is such an integrated part of peoples work-flows and very problematic if it goes wrong.
+By doing this step by step you have a choice as to what is integrated into your shell and what is not.
+In addition you get to understand the process along the way, for not too much effort, you get a good reward and know what parts are doing what for you :)